PostHog/posthog-ios/USAGE.md

 config.sessionReplayConfig.screenshotMode = true
 ```

-If you don't want to mask everything, you can disable the mask config above and mask specific views using the `ph-no-capture` [accessibilityIdentifier](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier).
+If you don't want to mask everything, you can disable the mask config above and mask specific views using the `ph-no-capture` [accessibilityIdentifier](https://developer.apple.com/documentation/uikit/uiaccessibilityidentification/1623132-accessibilityidentifier) or [accessibilityLabel](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel).

 ### Limitations